kobihanoch/Strong-Together-App/README.md

 Welcome to the **Strong Together App** — a cross-platform mobile application for planning, scheduling and tracking your workouts.
-The app lets athletes and trainers collaborate on custom workout plans, log exercise data, send messages and stay accountable.
-Version 3 represents a major update: the monolithic Deno/Supabase setup has been split into two repositories (frontend and backend) and the backend has been rewritten in **pure Node.js + Express**.
-This transition allowed us to streamline API calls, implement database indexes and views, and achieve ~50 % faster UI flow through smart memoization (`useMemo`/`useCallback`) and context state management.
+The app lets athletes custom their workout plans, log exercise data, send messages and stay accountable.
+Version 3 represents a major update: the monolithic Deno/Supabase setup has removed, and transformed to two repositories (frontend and backend) and the backend has been rewritten in **pure Node.js + Express**.
+This transition allowed me to streamline API calls, implement database indexes and views, and achieve **~50 % faster** UI flow through smart memoization (`useMemo`/`useCallback`) and context state management.

 👉 The Backend codebase is maintained in a dedicated repository here: